BaronYSYong/ros-industrial-tutorial/memo/E4-0_Motion_Planning_C++.md

 ```
 * Use the MoveGroupInterface to plan/execute a move to the move_target position:
 * The MoveGroupInterface is part of the moveit_ros_planning_interface package, so you’ll need to add this as a dependency to your myworkcell_core package.
 Modify your package's CMakeLists.txt (2 lines) and package.xml (2 lines) as in previous exercises.
-* Add the appropriate "include" reference to allow use of the MoveGroupInterface:
+* Add the appropriate "include" reference to allow use of the MoveGroup:
 ```
-#include <moveit/move_group_interface/move_group_interface.h>
+#include <moveit/move_group_interface/move_group.h>
 ```
-* Create a moveit::planning_interface::MoveGroupInterface object in the ScanNPlan class's start() method.
+* Create a moveit::planning_interface::MoveGroup object in the ScanNPlan class's start() method.
 It has a single constructor that takes the name of the planning group you defined when creating the workcell moveit package (“manipulator”).
 ```
-moveit::planning_interface::MoveGroupInterface move_group("manipulator");
+moveit::planning_interface::MoveGroup move_group("manipulator");
 ```
 * Set the desired cartesian target position using the move_group object’s setPoseTarget function.
 Call the object's move() function to plan and execute a move to the target position.
 ```